lierrejh/OCR-Programming-Challenges/README.md

 I plan to complete all or as many as possible of the challenges as I can before the end of the year, as not only can they be asked in exams (or iterations of them) but they also give me a good view in how to systematically answer these questions under short time conditions.

-The list of projects completed should follow the exact order from the contents of the OCR website top to bottom and whilst I may not have the most efficient solution, I aim to have one which can provide the highest marks possible.
+The list of projects complete should follow the exact order from the contents of the OCR website top to bottom and whilst I may not have the most efficient solution, I aim to have one which can provide the highest marks possible.

 ### Task-List
 - [ ] Factorial Finder